33 YEARS of EXCELLENCE

 Please bring whatever instrument you play.
 (Percussion instruments are provided.
 Make sure you have sufficient supplies of reeds, valve oil, mutes, etc. Bring a piece of music you have been working on and be prepared to take a seating AUDITION on the first day.
 The audition determines in which band you participate-take this seriously.

 Dress for the Final Program

-All campers will be provided with a music camp T-shirt which should be worn for the final concert on Saturday morning.
+All campers will be provided with a music camp T-shirt which should be worn for the final concert Friday night.
 Shorts or pants are appropriate – it is not necessary to "dress up."